 Working out your lower body is so important to fitness and total body health.
 When you are carrying extra weight, it takes a serious toll on the joints in your legs, so by strengthening those muscles, they will better protect those joints as you work toward reaching your weight loss goals.
 Plus, the added weight loss will help to relieve some of the strain on your knees, hips, and ankles, as well.

-The exercises in the HIIT leg workout will work your calves and thighs, without the need for excessive equipment.
+The exercises in the leg high intensity interval training workout you will focus on your calves and thighs, without the need for excessive equipment.
 You may wish to use a yoga mat or folded blanket or towel to protect your knees when doing exercises that require kneeling on a hard surface.
 The HIIT Hips and Glute Workout gives your hips and backside a solid workout that will help to improve posture and increase joint stability and flexibility.

 Mountain Climbers for Lower Body